spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 > "Deploying our first cluster with Palette was intuitive." says Wren.
 "It's ideal to find an external partner that can
 > take care of our Kubernetes infrastructure and free us up to deliver more educational features.
 I definitely think
-> that Palette has the capabilites to take care of all the Kubernetes heavy lifting for us."
+> that Palette has the capabilities to take care of all the Kubernetes heavy lifting for us."
 >
 > "I agree with you and I'm glad to hear you're not as sceptical anymore." says Kai, nodding and laughing.
 "From a
-> platform engineering perscpective, I can say that cluster profiles will provide us with reliable deployments across
+> platform engineering perspective, I can say that cluster profiles will provide us with reliable deployments across
 > environments and even clouds, so I'm much more confident about our testing and deployment strategy."
 >
 > Meera, Head of Cybersecurity, walks in holding a file.
 "I've done our security due diligence and I'm happy to report